TRIQS/dft_tools/doc/install.rst

 #.
 Make sure that you have added the TRIQS and Cpp2Py installation to your environment variables::

      $ source path_to_triqs/share/triqsvarsh.sh

 #.
+In the build directory call cmake

+     $ cmake ../src

+#.
 Compile the code, run the tests and install the application::